-Audio in Unity has a big impact on performance and the wrong import settings can drastically reduce the framerate, so it's important to keep that in mind when importing the Audio Clips to your project.
+Audio in Unity has a big impact on performance and the wrong import settings can drastically reduce the frame rate, so it's important to keep that in mind when importing Audio Clips to the project.

-Usually there are 3 types of sounds: those that are played frequently, periodically/rarely and the ambient sounds.
+Usually, there are 3 types of sounds: those that are played frequently, periodically, and ambient sounds.

-Each type requires a correct import settings for the best performance.
+Each type requires specific import settings to achieve the best performance.

-For example in my project I have 3 sounds with a different purposes, and as you can see all of them have default import settings which are not suitable for every sound type.
+For example, in my project, I have 3 sounds with different purposes, and as you can see all of them have default import settings that are not suitable for every sound type.

 1. Frequently played sounds

-These are the sounds that are played in large quantities (ex. weapon sounds, footsteps, impact sounds etc.).
+Sounds that are played in large quantities (ex. weapon sounds, footsteps, impact sounds, etc.).

-Such sounds work best with the following settings (These settings are also suitable for any short sounds that are under 10 seconds, even if they are not played frequently):
+Best work with the following settings (also suitable for short sounds that are under 10 seconds):

 Load Type: Decompress on Load